AhmetNesim/appcircle-sample-ios/README.md

-# Appcircle Sample App for Native (Obj-C/Swift) iOS Builds
+# GARANTIBBVA Appcircle Sample App for Native (Obj-C/Swift) iOS Builds
 This is a sample Smartface app for testing iOS App build functionality in Appcircle.
 As an Objective-C project, this repository can be used for iOS builds.

 ## Using the Appcircle Build Module